Updated April 17, 2023

-All About The Data Visualization Types
+All About Data Visualization Types

 Data Visualization Types For Developers

 Now let’s get back to the heavy hitters.
 No list of data visualization types would be complete without a mention of Google Charts.
 This tool renders charts in SVG and HTML5 for cross-browser compatibility and portability across Android and iOS platforms.
-It also includes VML to support older version of IE.
+It also includes VML to support an older version of IE.

 Overall, Google Charts is a good choice for those who want simple and basic graphs without wasting a lot of ties.

 This is another significant data visualization type in the market right now.
 Highcharts offers a vast range of maps and charts out of the box, just like FusionCharts, but it also provides a stock charts package rich with features called Highstock.

 Highcharts can export charts to PDF, SVG, JPG, and PNG, and it has a demo section that lets you check out the chart types it has to offer.
 This is also a free visualization tool for personal and non-commercial use, but you do need to purchase a license to use it in commercial applications.

 This tool works on all browsers, including the iPhone and iPad.
 With the non-commercial free version, you can use Highcharts to make graphics for a personal, non-profit, or school website.
 Under free or paid licenses, you can download and edit the source code independently.
 Highcharts is based solely on native browser technologies.
 It does not require client-side plugins like Java or Flash; you do not have to install anything on your server.
 You only need two JS files to run: the Highcharts.JS core and the MooTools, Prototype, or jQuery framework.